Dr Ana Manzano

 - Website: https://crimson.leeds.ac.uk/ | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

-I am an applied social scientist working mostly with healthcare disciplines bringing methodological expertise in the research of complex public policy issues.
+I am an applied social scientist working mostly with healthcare disciplines bringing methodological expertise in the research and evaluation of complex public policy issues.
 I am interested in the relationship between research methods, evidence and policy making particularly at the health-social interface.

 I worked in hospitals for 10 years before moving to academia.
 I love everything about hospitals: the smell, the food, the people who work there every day and especially, the people who use hospital services.

 I am part of the pioneering research group (RAMESES II) developing methodological standards in realist evaluation methods.